nyf005/calculator/README.md

 # Calculator

+## Project description

-Calculator is small project I made in my self taught Fullstack Web Developer journey.
+This is an online calculator project to practice the basics of HTML, CSS and Javascript.
+I made it in my self taught Fullstack Web Developer journey.
 This project is from The Oding Project.

 ## Links

 - [Try Calculator here!](https://nyf005.github.io/calculator/)
 - [Link to the Assignment](https://www.theodinproject.com/lessons/foundations-calculator)

-## Project description

-This is an online calculator project to practice the basics of HTML, CSS and Javascript

 ### Features